Climate Engineering in Context Conference Series: Critical Global Discussions

-Climate engineering is an increasingly encountered topic within political, scientific, and cultural discussions of climate change.
-Building on the success of the two previous international climate engineering conference in 2014 (CEC14), and 2017 (CEC17) by organizing the CEC conference series, we strive to continue critical global discussions by bringing together the research, policy, and civic communities to discuss the highly complex and interlinked ethical, social and technical issues related to climate engineering.
+The idea of deliberately intervening in the global climate system in response to climate change is increasingly being discussed in contemporary climate change research and politics.
+Building on the success of the two previous international climate engineering conferences in 2014 (CEC14), and 2017 (CEC17) by organizing the CEC conference series, we strive to continue critical global discussions by bringing together the research, policy, and civic communities to discuss the highly complex and interlinked ethical, social and technical issues related to large-scale interventions into global systems as a response to climate change.
 The conference will provide a thorough and timely update on the latest developments in the field.
-We seek to facilitate discussions about the future development of research on reflecting sunlight away from Earth and removing greenhouse gases from the atmosphere, within the context of efforts to reduce emissions and adapt to climate change.
-CECs thereby serve as an opportunity for a diverse audience of scientists, policy-makers, civil society organizations, and members of the public to critically engage with current research and the broader discussions that surround it.
+We seek to facilitate discussions about the future development of all approaches historically aggregated under the term “climate engineering”, among other interventions into global systems in response to climate change including mitigation, adaptation, de-growth, rewilding and ecological restoration.
+CECs thereby serve as an opportunity for a diverse audience of academic, policy, civil society or public spheres to critically engage with the ethical, cultural, political, economic and scientific implications of such climate interventions.

 The overarching objectives of CEC are:

-- Bringing together the debate’s diverse stakeholders – academics as well as representatives from the policy and civil society communities.
+- Bringing together diverse stakeholders – academics as well as representatives from the policy and civil society communities.

-- Providing a forum to (1) present and discuss results, (2) review the state of the debate, and (3) scope key research questions and challenges for academia and society.
+- Providing a forum to (1) present and discuss research findings, (2) review the state of the debate, and (3) scope key future questions and challenges for academia and society.

-- Providing a platform for networking, collaboration and exchange across disciplines, sectors (particularly academia, policy and civil society), countries, continents, and generations.
+- Providing a platform for co-creation, networking, collaboration and exchange across disciplines, sectors, countries, continents, and generations.